ombulabs/blog/_posts/2017-11-24-upgrade-rails-from-4-0-to-4-1.markdown

 Post.joins(:comments).where("comments.title = 'foo'")
 ```

-UNLESS your intention was to actually eager load the post's comments.
+Unless your intention was to actually eager load the post's comments.
 In that case, you can use the following syntax:

 ```